Homicide teen Ariki Rigby remembered as 'beautiful, energetic, bright-eyed'

 Ariki is set to be farewelled with a "celebration of life" service in Hastings tomorrow.

-Motorcycle riders wanting to join a ride in her honour have been invited to gather near the Mobil Station, Taradale Rd at 9am, where they will travel to the property where Ariki's body is.
+Motorcycle riders wanting to join a ride in her honour have been invited to gather near the Mobil Station on Taradale Rd at 9am, where they will travel to the property where Ariki's body is.

-They will then ride in convoy to Ascende Global Church, 1200 Omahu Rd, Hastings, where the "celebration of life" will take place.
+They will then ride in convoy to Ascende Global Church, 1200 Omahu Rd, Hastings, where the service will take place.

 After the service, a private cremation will be conducted.